JoeButchxxx/cpnt-260-a3/README.md

-# cpnt-260-a3 Joseph Butcher - Cards
+# cpnt-260-a3 Joseph Butcher - gallery

 - the Second image on my page is the only part i cant seem to get responsive. moving forward i am going to try different ways to use text and images.